Skip to main content

 #

 To find a truffle, you need a Trifolau—a local hunter who knows the forests like the back of his hand.
-But the true star of the show is the dog.
+But the true star of the show is the dog, known locally as the tabui.
 While pigs were used in the past, they were too fond of eating the prize!
 Today, dogs like the Lagotto Romagnolo are trained from birth to locate the scent of a mature truffle hidden inches beneath the ground.

 Watching a hunt is like watching a silent dance.
 The Trifolau guides the dog through the trees in the quiet of the morning or late at night (to avoid being seen by rivals!).
-When the dog begins to scratch the earth, the hunter rushes in with a specialized tool called a zappino to carefully extract the delicate tuber without damaging it.
+When the dog begins to scratch the earth, the hunter rushes in with a specialized tool called a zappino to carefully extract the delicate tuber.

 The Sensory Reward: How to Eat it